 If a site launch did not complete as expected, and assistance is still needed after following the troubleshooting steps below, create a request with VIP Support to restore the site to the most recent backup.

-Site Not Found Error
+Site Not Found error

 www prefix or lack of.
-Remember, if you’ve already run

 URLs not updated with launched domain

-If you find instances of your old domain in your site or in the database, try flushing the object cache via VIP CLI.
+If instances of the old domain are found in the site or in the database, try flushing the object cache via VIP CLI.

-vip @mysite.production --yes -- wp cache flush --url=mysite.go-vip.net
+vip @mytestsite.production --yes -- wp cache flush --url=mysite.go-vip.net

-vip @mysite.production --yes -- wp cache flush --url=www.mysite.com
+vip @mytestsite.production --yes -- wp cache flush --url=www.mysite.com

 wp cache flush command can be run without the

 --url parameter, however doing so will only flush the cache for subsite 1 of the multisite network.